fairecasoimeme/ZiGate/Module Radio/Firmware/README.md

 # Version 3.0b

 * Up to 80 devices.
-50 ZiGate's children and 30 other devices linked to routers
+50 ZiGate's children and 30 others devices linked to routers
 * Add new command.
 0x015 (Get Devices List) and 0x8015 for the response.
 More details on http://zigate.fr/wiki/commandes-zigate/
 * Fix other minor bugs and enhancements